theo-maro/express-crud-rest-api/README.md

 - on production enviroment

-  - To run the application in development mode, make sure to create `access.log` file to save all the logs
+  - To run the application in production mode, make sure to create `access.log` file to save all the logs

   ```zsh
   $ npm run prod